Mathematical programs with complementarity constraints and application to hyperparameter tuning: Numerical experiments

 For the penalisation method, we select the initial penalty parameter to be $100$ and sequentially increase it by multiples of $10$.
 For the relaxation method, we select the initial relaxation parameter to be $0.01$ and sequentially decrease it by multiples of $10^{-1}$.

-Many publications have suggested using the so-called \textit{exact penalisation} (see e.g. \cite{Ralph2004}, resp. \textit{exact relaxation} see e.g. \cite{Hoheisel2013}) approach.
-Here, the parameter $\penaltyparam{}$ (resp. $\relaxparam{}$) is fixed at some chosen value, and only a single instance of the subproblem \penalisation{\penaltyparam{}} (resp. \relaxation{\relaxparam{}}) is solved.
-In our experiments here, we compare this exact approach to the sequential one presented in Algorithm~\ref{alg:penalisation} (resp.~\ref{alg:relxation}).
-To do so, we use values for the parameter $\penaltyparam{}$ (resp. $\relaxparam{}$) resulting in an MPCC feasible solution to the corresponding subproblem.
-It is worth keeping in mind that, in practice, it is hard to find a good value for such a parameter.
+Many publications have suggested using the so-called \textit{exact penalisation} (e.g. \cite{Ralph2004}) and \textit{exact relaxation} (e.g. \cite{Hoheisel2013}) approaches.
+Here, the parameter $\penaltyparam{}$ (resp. $\relaxparam{}$) is fixed at some chosen value.
+If chosen correctly, only a single instance of the subproblem \penalisation{\penaltyparam{}} (resp. \relaxation{\relaxparam{}}) is solved resulting in an MPCC feasible solution.
+In our experiments, we implement this approach but note that our designation of fixed parameter comes from an intimate knowledge of the problem and is, in general, hard to find.

-We now present the data used for our experiments.
-We use eighteen datasets altogether; cf. Table~\ref{table:datasets}.
-For each of them, we state a value for $n$, the number of examples, and the number of features $d$.

-Six of these (namely, \textit{Circles}, \textit{Hastie}, \textit{Linear}, \textit{Moons}, \textit{Swiss roll} and \textit{XOR}) are synthetically generated with code from scikit-learn \cite{Pedregosa2011}.
-This is useful as globally and locally, optimal classifiers can be known from inspection, but could still be hard for a SVM to find.
-This allows us to test the solution methods objectively.
-The remaining twelve datasets come from real-world observations.
-In these cases, the optimal values are unknown, and we must compare our solutions to those achieved by other authors in the literature.
-We perform standard preprocessing on these datasets before passing them to the solvers.
-All rows with missing values are dropped.
-For continuous features, we subtract the mean and divide by the standard deviation.
-The resulting scaled data has a mean of zero and a standard deviation of one.
-This helps avoid scaling issues that can cause our problem to become ill-conditioned.

-Regarding categorical features, we either drop the column entirely or apply a one-hot encoding where $0-1$ indicator variables are added when they are relevant to the classification.
-Finally, we partition the multi-class labels into binary classes, which we replace with the labels -1 and +1.
-A better classifier can sometimes be achieved through principle component analysis or other feature manipulation, however, we stick to these very simple preprocessing steps to allow a direct comparison to the original papers where the data was published.
-Further details on the datasets and modifications that we made to them are provided in Appendix~\ref{appendix:datasets}.